 Ever heard of eye mites?
+Are you aware of bugs on your Eyelashes?
 One might just be crawling under your face right now!
-There are thousands of species of mites and as far as we know two of those kind actually live on human faces.
-These demodex mites aka “eyelash mites” feed on the natural oils produced by the body and especially love the face where they crawl, eat and reproduce.
+There are thousands of species of mites and as far as we know two of those kinds actually live on human faces.
+These Demodex mites aka “eyelash mites” feed on the natural oils produced by the body and especially love the face where they crawl, eat and reproduce.

-Research have found that every single adult has face-mites on their face,something which was long suspected but never confirmed.
+Research has found that every single adult has face-mites on their face, something which was long suspected but never confirmed.

 German dermatologist Gustav Simon took a deeper look at the mites as he was looking at acne spots under a microscope.
 He had noticed a “worm-like object” with a head and legs.
 Possibly an animal?
 He extracted it, pressed it between two slides, and saw that it moved.
 Definitely an animal.

 People would apply cellophane tape to the skin to pull the mites off, or scrape an oily patch of the face with a small spatula, or pluck eyelashes and eyebrows.
 But these creatures live in our pores and aren’t easy to extract.
 They’re also unevenly distributed.
 You might have a population living in your cheek or on your forehead.
 Unless you’re scraping and taping and plucking all over someone’s face, you might miss their mites.
 These mites never poo but instead when they die they release a lifetime worth waste.
 It contains their DNA, that gives away the presence of the mites even when the creatures themselves are inaccessibly hidden.

 Thoemmes had developed a test for Demodex DNA and recruited willing volunteers at “Meet Your Mites” face-sampling events.
 She recruited 253 volunteers and saw the actual mites on 14 percent of them, in line with previous estimates.
 She also checked for mite DNA in 19 adults and found it on all of them.